Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Tensor_3_access.rst

-Access elements
+Accessing elements
 ----------------------
 Next, let's take a look on how we can access elements of a Tensor.

 Get elements
 ***************************
-Just like in Python list/numpy.array/torch.tensor, on the Python side, we can simply use *slice* to get the elements.
+On the Python side, we can simply use *slice* to get the elements, just as common with list/numpy.array/torch.tensor in Python.
 See :numpy-slice:`This page <>` for more details.
-In C++, Cytnx takes this approach from Python and brings it to our C++ API.
-You can simply use the **slice string** to access elements.
+In C++, Cytnx ports this approach from Python to the C++ API.
+You can simply use a **slice string** to access elements.

 For example: